-There are two typical surcharges proposed as part of the development review process - General Plan Maintenance and Technology fee.
-The City of Menifee currently charges a General Plan Maintenance fee as part of the building permit phase but does not assess a separate Technology Fee.
-The following subsections discuss the calculation of the General Plan Maintenance Fee and a separate Technology Fee.
+There are two typical surcharges proposed as part of the development review process - General Plan Maintenance and Technology fees.
+The City of Menifee currently charges a General Plan Maintenance fee as part of the building permit phase but does not assess a separate Technology fee.
+The following subsections discuss the calculation of the General Plan Maintenance fee and a separate Technology fee.